For obtaining a Grant of Probate only our fees usually start from £650 plus VAT depending upon the amount of work that is required.

 - probate court fee of £155 plus £0.50 per official copy of the Grant of Probate

-- £5 for swearing of the oath plus £2 per exhibit (eg the Will) for each executor
+- If a Statement of Truth is not appropriate then there may be Commissioners fees of £5 for swearing of the oath plus £2 per exhibit (eg the Will) for each executor

 - Bankruptcy search – £1 per beneficiary